kagiko/vaultwarden-wiki/Deployment-examples.md

 ## Dokku

 This is a script that automatically sets up vaultwarden using the docker image uploaded to DockerHub and creates a [Dokku](https://dokku.com/) app.
-The script assumes you havea global domain set up (i.e. the file `/home/dokku/VHOST` exists).
+The script assumes you have a global domain set up (i.e. the file `/home/dokku/VHOST` exists).
 Follow the prompts to set it up.

 ```sh